-Resilient Heritage collaborates at the crossover between, arts, culture, and heritage.
-With an emphasis in museums, community organizations, and governmental agencies, Resilient Heritage works to build value and connections that in turn strengthen your organization to fulfill its mission through organizational development, fundraising, and public engagement.
+Resilient Heritage collaborates at the crossroads between and among arts, culture, and heritage.
+Working with museums, community organizations, philanthropy, and the governmental sector, Resilient Heritage builds value and relationships that in turn strengthen organizations to fulfill mission-critical work through organizational development, fundraising, and public engagement.

 The recent news from the Department of Justice that the Trump Administration will not be pursuing the citizenship question on the 2020 Census should be welcome news to all that serve arts, culture, and heritage institutions.
 Notwithstanding the net-positive contributions undocumented immigrants bring to the U.S. Treasury through the taxes they pay each year, the […]

 Resilient Heritage is moving forward as a resource for arts, culture, and heritage organizations to help develop their nonprofits.
 For more information about this recent shift, please visit the About page.